Top 8 Things to Do at Forestville Mystery Cave State Park in 2025

 Do you ever wake up early and feel the cool summer breeze and think WOW perfect hiking weather?
 This was one of those mornings.
-I made a split-second decision, wrangled the troops, and were in the car within 15 minutes of waking up.
+I made a split-second decision, wrangled the troops, and we were in the car within 15 minutes of waking up.

 We had no idea which direction to head and frankly, I didn’t care.
 I just wanted to be on the trail.
-We ended up at Forestville Mystery Cave State Park in Preston Minnesota.
+We ended up at Forestville Mystery Cave State Park in Preston, Minnesota.

 Finding Forestville Mystery Cave State Park